p-fassbender/social-network-api/README.md

 * mongoose
 * mongoDB

-with a focus on creating the routes, controllers, and models
+with a focus on creating routes, controllers, and models

 ---